 What is my organization expected to provide?

-- Required permits / licenses for project completion (if applicable).
+- Required permits and licenses for projects, as applicable

 What does WCC provide?

 - Recruitment, enrollment, evaluation, and supervision of AmeriCorps members

 - Administrative services (Ecology issues paychecks and benefits for WCC members)

 - Training for members and crew supervisors, including at least 12 days of professional training for members